 Integrated, broad scale, cross-tenure fox control is the secret to the survival of the Shoalhaven Brush-tailed Rock-wallabies.
 Every joey we save from introduced predators is a step closer to a secure future for the iconic Kangaroo Valley’s Brush-tailed Rock-wallabies.

-Extensive 1080 baiting, shooting and trapping across hundreds of properties in the Kangaroo, Budgong and Illaroo areas for over twenty years has brought this iconic species back from the edge of extinction.
+Extensive 1080 baiting, shooting and trapping across dozens of properties in the Kangaroo Valley, Budgong and Illaroo areas for over twenty-seven years has brought these local Kangaroo Valley populations back from the edge of extinction.

-The Friends work alongside Dean and Troy Bagnall who are highly regarded for their fox and wild dog shooting and leg-hold trapping skills.
-They have been contracted by the Friends and NPWS for over ten years and are literally on-call to target foxes and wild dogs that are observed in the vicinity of the Rock-wallaby colonies.
+Contractors Dean and Troy Bagnall as well as LLS Mark Sobierajski are highly regarded for their fox and wild dog shooting and leg-hold trapping skills.
+They have been contracted by the Friends and NPWS for over fifteen years and are literally ’on-call’ to target foxes, feral cats and wild dogs that are observed in the vicinity of the Rock-wallaby colonies.

 With the assistance of generous donors, the Friends have contributed $20,000+ directly to the integrated predator control program over the last five years.
 In just one year anywhere from 40-70 foxes have been removed from across 30 priority properties, with several wild dogs and feral cats also being taken out of the equation.
 Our professional contractors have to work hard to find foxes as we have significantly reduced their numbers over the last 20 years.
 Additional funding has been used to supplement the work undertaken by the Save our Species officers of NPWS and LLS who service 225 permanent fox/ wild dog 1080 bait stations, mostly within 5km of the two surviving Shoalhaven Rock-wallaby colonies.